-- Integrity: This Cleveland hardcore band was one of the first bands in this genre (to my knowledge at least) to incorporate satanic and occult references in their lyrics and outlook; lots of Process Church references in their albums, see the album “Humanity is The Devil” specifically, a name taken from an article in one of the church’s thematic magazines.
+- Integrity: The hardcore band was one of the first bands in this genre (to my knowledge at least) to incorporate satanic and occult references in their lyrics and outlook; lots of Process Church references in their albums, see the album “Humanity is The Devil” specifically, a name taken from an article in one of the church’s thematic magazines.

 - Sabbath Assembly: A psychedelic rock band dedicated to restore Process Church hymns in the form of rock songs, they have succeeded in this giving these hymns and prayers a new form and restoring a 60’s and 70’s atmosphere to them.

 - New Processean Order: An Italian dark ambient project led by Alessandro Papa which incorporates ideas from Robert De Grimstone and serves as a vehicle to a new Process Church.

 - Vector Galley: An art gallery currently based in Los Angeles (formerly New York) where the work of visual artist JJ Brine is shown.
 The installations and found objects in the gallery are informed by satanic imagery and Processean symbols while alluding to Charles Manson and the Antichrist.